-A Credit report is sometimes referred to as a credit file.
+A Credit Report is sometimes referred to as a credit file.
 They are effectively the same thing.
-Fix Bad Credit will refer to it as a credit report.
+Fix Bad Credit will refer to it as a Credit Report.
 Your Credit Report includes information that assists the credit provider when making the decision to do business with you.
-That information is needed to identify you: name (including other names that you use); birth date; current and two previous addresses; current or last known employer’s name; driver’s licence number (if you have one).
+That information is needed to identify you: name (including other names that you use); birth date; current and two previous addresses; current or last known employer’s name; driver’s license number (if you have one).

-Your Credit Score predicts how likely you are to record a default or other adverse information like a court judgment or personal insolvency in the next 12 months compared to the average credit-active Australian.
+Your Credit Score predicts how likely you are to record a default or other adverse information like a court judgement or personal insolvency in the next 12 months compared to the average credit-active Australian.
 If you have a below-average or average Credit Score you are more likely to have adverse information recorded and if your Credit Score is good, very good or excellent, it predicts you are less likely compared to the average credit-active Australian.
-Your credit score is based on personal and financial information about you that’s kept in your credit report.
-You have the right to access your credit score and credit report for free.
+Your Credit Score is based on personal and financial information about you that’s kept in your Credit Report.
+You have the right to access your Credit Score and Credit Report for free.

 |Primary Group A||Points||Secondary Group B||Points||Secondary Group C||Points|

 |Driver license issued by an Australian State or Territory||40||Medicare card issued by Health Insurance Commission||25||Utility bills (e.g. phone, electricity or gas)||20|